harris2310/Pokedex/README.md

 ## To-Do

-Search by type\
 Load More\
 Search by multiple types - Change from select to something with multiple choice\
-Testing, Unit and end-to-end\
+Testing, Unit and End-To-End\
 Modal should close when you click outside it\
+Responsive\
 -\
 Split logic from UI\
 Refactor fetchPokemonInit\
-Responsive\
 Add context\

 ## Done